Clicketyclick/SimpleImageGallery/README.md

 ## &#x1F41B;Bugs, quirks &#x1F480; &#x1F47F;  etc. &#x1F4A3;

 - Persons
-: Due to the lack of support of IPTC field ["Person Shown"](https://www.iptc.org/std/photometadata/documentation/userguide/#_persons_depicted_in_the_image) the field "Suplemental Categories" are used.
+: Due to the lack of support of IPTC field ["Person Shown"](https://www.iptc.org/std/photometadata/documentation/userguide/#_persons_depicted_in_the_image) the field "Suplemental Categories" is used.